stepas-toliautas/enccs-instructor-training/content/teaching-mechanics.md

 `````

 ![example shell share](img/shell-share-example.png)
-> One way to set up your shell with light colors, large font, simple prompt and shell history.
+> *One way to set up your shell with light background, large font, simple prompt and shell history.*

 ### Screen sharing